himanshu-redd/account/README.md

 ## Assumption

 1. The secrets should not be kept inside the codebase in production.
 I've added the db secrets just for the sake of assignment.
+2. There should be graceful shutdown implementation of the HTTP server and DB.
+It can be added later.